-- This series is fond of this.
+- The series is fond of this.
 However, in Super Mario 64, the very first level had but a single floating piece of land called the floating island that looks ridiculously out of place.

-- A Valley Without Wind: Features player-placed wooden platforms that are critical for navigating dungeons, but must have a backdrop to adhere to - trying to place them on empty air results in them dropping to the ground.
+- A Valley Without Wind features player-placed wooden platforms that are critical for navigating dungeons, but must have a backdrop to adhere to - trying to place them on empty air results in them dropping to the ground.
 Chunks of land can also naturally occur suspended in mid-air, but are always held up by the background.

 - Viewtiful Joe: Floating platforms are lifted by propellers on the bottom.
 Speeding up or slowing down time will also speed up or slow down the propellers, causing the platforms to rise or fall respectively.